 I must clarify what access I may have to the internet and/or school systems.
-If I have access of any kind, I will be given a supply log in.
-I understand that there is no occasion when a password should be shared with a pupil or anyone who is not a staff member.
+If I have access of any kind, I understand that there is no occasion when a password should be shared with a pupil or anyone who is not a staff member.